sojit/kvm/Doc/templetes and snapshots/templetes and snapshots.md

 **Templetes:**
     A vm templeate is a pre-configured image of a OS that can be used to deploy quickly.

-   **virt-sysprep** is a command utility provided by *libguestfs-tools* & it is used to remove the system specific configuration from the VM.
+   **virt-sysprep** is a command utility provided by *libguestfs-tools* & it is used to remove the system specific configuration from the VM guest.
 So that clones can be made from it.

  The VM deployement using templete uses two methods.
    1. Thin Method